-FIGURE 2.
-Fluorophores used in IMI generally use 1 of 3 mechanisms to facilitate specific targeting.
+Figure 2.
+Fluorophores used in IMI generally employ one of three mechanisms to facilitate specific targeting.

-Oncologic Applications of IMI of Brain Cancer
+Oncologic Applications of Intraoperative Molecular Imaging Brain Cancer

-Surgical treatment for high-grade gliomas (HGGs) made a remarkdetracting from the contrast provided by the fluorochrome.
-Toward this end, NIR agents such as ICG are being tested as alternatives.
-Second-window ICG, also known as TumorGlow, involves administering ICG at a high concentration and waiting 24 h for the ICG to clear out of normal tissue.
-A phase I trial by Lee et al. (NCT02280954) found that TumorGlow had an average SBR the identification of HGGs (15).
-Although 5-ALA has revolutionized HGG treatment, its 635-nm emission wavelength is problematic in that many other anatomic structures are also visible at this shorter wavelength, of 7.5 and sensitivity and positive predictive value both around 85% (16).
+Surgical treatment for high-grade gliomas (HGG) made a remarkable advance with the 2017 FDA approval of 5-ALA (Gleolan) for the identification of HGGs (15).
+Although 5-ALA has revolutionized HGG treatment, its 635 nm emission wavelength is problematic in that many other anatomical structures are also visible at this shorter wavelength, detracting from the contrast provided by the fluorochrome.
+Towards this end, NIR agents such as ICG are being tested as alternatives.

+Second-Window ICG, also known as TumorGlow, involves administering ICG at a high concentration and waiting 24 hours for the ICG to clear out of normal tissue.
+A phase I trial by Lee et al. (NCT02280954) found that TumorGlow had an average signal to background ratio (SBR) of 7.5 and sensitivity and positive predictive value both around 85% (16).
 TumorGlow could visualize tumors through the dura to a depth of 13 mm (17).